emiyake/hacktile/README.md

 The corresponding emulator should be automatically opened.

-### Troubleshooting
+## Troubleshooting

+### Built app failing to run
+Examples:
+`Could not find index.<platform>.js`

+- Please, check your `watchman` version.
+(The tested version is listed [here](Development-Environment-Setup))

-- If the project fails to run, try closing the React packager (terminal window that should open up automatically) and clean its cache by running `./node_modules/react-native/packager/packager.sh start --reset-cache`.
+- Try closing the React packager (terminal window that should open up automatically) and clean its cache by running `./node_modules/react-native/packager/packager.sh start --reset-cache`.

 ## Architecture Overview